 - A. Request for Order.
-A court order for the appointment of an elisor must be made by a request for order.
+A court order for the appointment of an elisor must be made by a request for order, and cannot be granted on an ex parte basis unless previously ordered otherwise.
 The request for order must include at least one supporting declaration with a list of the exact documents the elisor is being asked to sign.
 The request must be accompanied by a proposed order. - B. Mandatory Information in Supporting Declaration(s).
 The supporting declaration(s) must include all of the following: - 1.
-The title, date, page(s) and line(s) of the court order upon which the request to appoint an elisor is based.

-2. A description of the good faith efforts to meet and confer to resolve the issue informally.

-3. Specific facts establishing the necessity of the appointment of an elisor, including the reason, by a person with personal knowledge, why each document requires the elisor's signature.
+The title, date, page(s) and line(s) of the court order upon which the request to appoint an elisor is based. - 2.
+A description of the good faith efforts to meet and confer to resolve the issue informally. - 3.
+Specific facts establishing the necessity of the appointment of an elisor, including the reason, by a person with personal knowledge, why each document requires the elisor's signature.